hay-kot/hive/README.md

 # Interactive mode - prompts for name and prompt
 hive new

-# Non-interactive with all options
+# Non-interactive with all values provided
-hive new --name feature-auth --prompt "Implement OAuth2 login flow"
+hive new --name feature-auth --set prompt="Implement OAuth2 login flow"

 # Auto-detect remote from current directory
 hive new -n bugfix-123

-# Using a template (interactive form for fields)
+# Using a custom template (interactive form for fields)
 hive new --template pr-review

 # Using a template with --set flags (non-interactive)